henriqueyun/chat-backend-scheduler/README.md

 ## Running

-First of all you must set these environment variables.
+First of all you must set these environment variables:

 `DB_NAME`: Database name;